elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/mediator-pattern.md

       <strong>Interview Response:</strong> It can be used:
     </div><br/>

-- If your system has multiple parts that need to communicate.
+- If your system has several components that must communicate with one another.
-- To avoid tight coupling of objects in a system with a lot of objects.
+- To avoid object tight coupling in a system with many objects.
-- To improve code readability.
+- To enhance code readability.
-- To make code easier to maintain.
+- To make it easier to maintain code.
-- If communication between objects becomes complex and hinders the reusability of code.
+- If communication between objects gets complicated or impedes code reusability.

 <br />
   </div>